-This topic describes how to enable job debugging to simulate job running, check outputs, and verify the business logic of SELECT or INSERT statements.
-This makes development efficient and reduces the risks of poor data quality.
+This topic describes how to enable job debugging to simulate job running, check outputs, and verify the business logic of SELECT and INSERT statements.
+This feature improves development efficiency and reduces the risks of poor data quality.

 When you use the SQL preview feature, you can use online data or specify debugging data.
 You can debug complex jobs that include multiple SELECT or INSERT statements.
-SQL statements allow you to use UPSERT statements to execute statements that contain update operations, such as count(*).
+SQL query statements allow you to use UPSERT statements that contain update operations, such as count(*).

 - Go to the Draft Editor page and create an SQL job.